Thymis-io/thymis/docs/src/lib/docs/device-lifecycle/getting-started.md

 ![Config Page](./Color-scheme-light-initial-device-provisioning-1-linux.png)

-A dialog will appear where you can enter a name for the configuration and select the appropriate hardware type.
+A dialogue will appear where you can enter a name for the configuration and select the appropriate hardware type.

 ![Config Page](./Color-scheme-light-initial-device-provisioning-2-linux.png)